 Ruxandra Guidi has almost two decades of experience telling stories in public radio, magazines, and multimedia, and has reported throughout the United States, the Caribbean, South and Central America, as well as Mexico and the U.S.-Mexico border region.

 Sam Stephenson is a writer and documentarian that grew up in Washington, North Carolina.
 In addition to his books, Sam has written for The New York Times, The Paris Review, Tin House, among others, and is the founder of Rock Fish Stew.

 Steve Cossman is founder and director of Mono No Aware; a nonprofit cinema arts organization whose annual event exhibits the work of contemporary artists who incorporate live film projections and altered light as part of a performance, sculpture or installation.
-In 2010 the organization established a series of analog filmmaking workshops, and has grown to include in their activities an equipment rentals program and an in-person screening series entitled Connectivity Through Cinema.
+In 2010 the organization established a series of analog filmmaking workshops and an in-person screening series entitled Connectivity Through Cinema.